zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 Visit the following external link, to learn [How Does PKI Work](https://www.keyfactor.com/education-center/what-is-pki/#section2).

-### Digital certificates types
-Digital certificates can be issued in various formats.
-The format is dependent on the certificate storage type.
-Zowe supports:
-* **file-based PKCS12**
-  PKCS12 certificates are the most general and widely deployed certificate format.
-* **z/OS keyring-based keystore (JKS/JCEKS)**
-  JKS/JCEKS certificates are specific types of certificates that depend on the Java environment.

-**Note:** Java 9 and higher can also work with PKCS12 certificates.

 ### Transport Layer Security
 Transport Layer Security (TLS) is a standard protocol that provides authentication, privacy and data integrity between two communicating computer applications.
 TLS uses a client-server handshake mechanism to establish an encrypted and secure connection and to ensure the authenticity of the communication.